 The substructure generation is triggered by the procedure card SUBSTRUCTURE GENERATE.
 The degrees of freedom which should be retained can be defined by using the RETAINED NODAL DOFS card.
 No transformation is allowed, consequently, the degrees of freedom apply to the global Carthesian system.
 Finally, the storage of the stiffness matrix is governed by the SUBSTRUCTURE MATRIX OUTPUT card, specifying the name of the file without extension.
 The extension .mtx is default.
+The stiffness matrix can be stored in a USER DEFINED format or in a MATRIX format.

-The output in the .mtx file constitutes the input one needs to use the superelement in ABAQUS.
+If the storage is in USER DEFINED format (OUTPUT FILE=USER DE-FINED on the SUBSTRUCTURE MATRIX OUTPUT card) the output in the .mtx file constitutes the input one needs to use the superelement in ABAQUS.
 It consists of: